Your ultimate guide to the 100+ UC athletes set to shine at the Paris Olympics

 Only the sixth Sudanese swimmer to ever qualify for an Olympic Games, Ziyad Saleem has already made history.
 Credit: Catharyn Hayne/KLC Fotos

-Saleem, at just 21 years old, has put swimming on the map of his parents’ home country, winning South Sudan’s first-ever gold medals at the African Championships in May in the 100 and 200-meter backstroke events.
-His achievements are a much-needed jolt of positive news in South Sudan, a nation currently beset by war and humanitarian crisis.
+Saleem, at just 21 years old, has put swimming on the map of his parents’ home country, winning Sudan’s first-ever gold medals at the African Championships in May in the 100 and 200-meter backstroke events.
+His achievements are a much-needed jolt of positive news in Sudan, a nation currently beset by war and humanitarian crisis.

-Most of Saleem’s family has been forced to leave South Sudan after years of unrest; Saleem himself was born in Milwaukee and holds dual citizenship.
+Most of Saleem’s family has been forced to leave Sudan after years of unrest; Saleem himself was born in Milwaukee and holds dual citizenship.
 Saleem committed to UC Berkeley sight unseen when he learned he’d have a chance to swim with greats like Murphy; the two have a strong relationship and friendly rivalry.
 Saleem has set himself the goal of reaching the semi-finals in Paris, but for his family, who have been watching him practice his backstroke around the house since he was a child, any opportunity to watch their son is a win.
 “We have a decent [Sudanese] community here in Milwaukee.
 They’re very proud of him, so multiply that by 50,000 times being the father,” said Mohamed Saleem.

 Gymnastics